mnot/I-D/best/draft.md

 Each pair will be represented by at least two Binary Structured Types; the parameter-name, represented as a token {{token}}, and the parameter-value, which is represented as a bare item {{item}}.

-If the parameters cannot be represented, the field value will be serialised as a Textual Field Value {{TFV}}.
+If the parameters cannot be represented, the field value will be serialised as a Textual Field Value ({{TFV}}).

-Binary Structured Headers can represent up to 1024 parameters; fields containing more will need to be serialised as Textual Field Values {{TFV}}.
+Binary Structured Headers can represent up to 1024 parameters; fields containing more will need to be serialised as Textual Field Values ({{TFV}}).

 ## Dictionaries